realpython/python-guide/docs/writing/reading.rst

 Reading Great Code
 ==================

-One of the core tenants behind the design of Python is creating readable code.
+One of the core tenets behind the design of Python is creating readable code.
 The motivation behind this design is simple: The number one thing that Python programmers do is read code.